magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 **Explanation:**

-The DeleteAsset() function removes an asset from the collection.
+The `DeleteAsset` function removes an asset from the collection.
 After the function is executed, the user is informed whether the deletion was successful or if there were any issues.

 ## Understanding Asset Collections

-An AssetCollection in CSP serves a dual purpose.
+An Asset Collection in CSP serves a dual purpose.
 While its name suggests it might exclusively represent a collection of assets, it is also designed to store **generic data** in the MCS.

-Although the name "AssetCollection" emphasizes its asset-related role, its metadata-centric design supports a broader application.
+Although the name "Asset Collection" emphasizes its asset-related role, its metadata-centric design supports a broader application.
 You should consider both its **asset grouping** and **generic data storage** functionalities when integrating Asset Collections into your projects.

 ### Purpose and Flexibility

 1. **Asset Management**:
    Asset Collections group and manage multiple assets such as images, models, and textures required for virtual environments.
-This many-to-one relationship is defined at the asset level, where a single AssetCollection can hold multiple associated assets, but an asset is tied to only one AssetCollection.
+This many-to-one relationship is defined at the asset level, where a single Asset Collection can hold multiple associated assets, but an asset is tied to only one Asset Collection.

 2. **Data Storage**:
    Asset Collections also store non-asset data through their metadata.
 This enables applications to store key-value pairs in a flexible manner, making Asset Collections suitable for systems that do not rely on physical assets.